 Either way, here’s the full review on Rodan + Fields.

-Before they started the wildly successful skincare MLM Rodan + Fields back in 2002, they created Proactiv.
-Yep, that Proactiv…the acne-busting product you saw on television all the time, but also the product that actually worked.
+Yep, that Proactiv… the acne-busting product you saw on television all the time, but also the product that actually worked.
 It became one of the best-selling informercial products of all time.

 They created a sustainable empire in the U.S. before branching out.
 Too many MLMs jump the gun and expand into 20 different countries in their first 5 years before they’ve even achieved any revenue to support their growth.

 A big reason for their success is their expertise.
-Lots of MLMs claim to be backed or started by “doctors”, but a little research into their history shows that these “doctors” aren’t fully licensed.
-These women are no quacks – not only are they legitimate dermatologists who trained at Stanford, but they still maintain their practice, spending two days a week treating patients.
-They are so good at what they do that they’ve got a waitlist that’s two years long.
+Lots of MLMs claim to be backed or started by “doctors,” but a little research into their history shows that these “doctors” aren’t fully licensed.
+These women are no quacks.
+Not only are they legitimate dermatologists who trained at Stanford, they still maintain their practice, spending two days a week treating patients.
+They are so good at what they do, they’ve got a waitlist that’s two years long.

 Unlike so many successful MLMs that rely on distributor membership fees and autoship orders to create their revenue (hint: Monat and Neways), Rodan + Fields clearly has a product that does well and supports most of their income.